badKarma: Advanced Network Reconnaissance Assistant

 As you can understand when working with the program, a set of operations for each service is chosen intellectually, depending on the type of service.
 If tyour favorite tool is absent in this list, then this is not a problem: badKarma is a modular program and you can add your own module.

-- Search subdomains and build graphs of network structure with Amass (74.3%)
+- How to search subdomains and build graphs of network structure with Amass (74%)

 - FinalRecon: a simple and fast tool to gather information about web sites, works on Windows (72.3%)

 - How to discover subdomains without brute-force (65.2%)

 - How to bypass Cloudflare, Incapsula, SUCURI and another WAF (59.5%)